Wheelchair boxing demo prompts jab at national movement - BC Local News

-Salmon Arm’s Bulldogs Boxing will be showcasing the skills of wheelchair boxers during the upcoming Hit 2 Fit charity boxing event – and they are looking for avenues to make boxing more accessible to disabled athletes in Canada through an international partnership.
+A boxing gym in B.C. in will be showcasing the skills of wheelchair boxers during their upcoming Hit 2 Fit charity boxing event – and they are looking for avenues to make boxing more accessible to disabled athletes in Canada through an international partnership.

 Adaptive boxing, which includes wheelchair boxing, blind boxing and boxing for those with head or neurological trauma, is becoming increasingly popular as accessibility for disabled athletes rises to the forefront in sporting communities.

-While still in the early stages in Canada, Bulldogs’ coach Peggy Maerz has been in talks with the Adaptive Boxing Organization (ABO) in the U.K. to spread the movement.
+While still in the early stages in Canada, Salmon Arm’s Bulldogs Boxing coach Peggy Maerz has been in talks with the Adaptive Boxing Organization (ABO) in the U.K. to spread the movement.

 “When we said we want to be inclusive, this is it, this is what we were talking about,” Maerz says.

-Bulldogs Boxing in Salmon Arm has made a push to offer a diverse range of classes for seniors, boxers with Parkinson’s disease, autism or Asperger’s syndrome.
+Maerz and the Bulldogs Boxing team have made a push to offer a diverse range of classes for seniors, boxers with Parkinson’s disease, and neurological injuries.
 After coming across a video of Maerz talking about how boxing helped her overcome struggles with PTSD, ABO founder Colin Wood reached out to Maerz and it was obvious they were on the same wavelength.

 “You can see what Peggy is trying to do is from the heart, and that is what interests me,” Wood says.
 “I love what she is doing and I would like to open up a door for her to work with us.”